Rockwell Medical (NASDAQ:RMTI) Coverage Initiated at StockNews.com

-StockNews.com started coverage on shares of Rockwell Medical (NASDAQ:RMTI – Get Rating) in a research report released on Saturday.
+StockNews.com began coverage on shares of Rockwell Medical (NASDAQ:RMTI – Get Rating) in a report published on Sunday.
 The firm issued a hold rating on the stock.

-Separately, HC Wainwright upped their price objective on shares of Rockwell Medical to $8.00 and gave the company a buy rating in a research report on Tuesday, August 30th.
+Separately, HC Wainwright increased their target price on Rockwell Medical to $8.00 and gave the stock a buy rating in a research note on Tuesday, August 30th.

 Institutional Trading of Rockwell Medical

-A number of large investors have recently made changes to their positions in RMTI.
-Perkins Capital Management Inc. increased its position in shares of Rockwell Medical by 39.7% in the 1st quarter.
-Perkins Capital Management Inc. now owns 4,130,175 shares of the company’s stock valued at $1,947,000 after buying an additional 1,173,150 shares in the last quarter.
-Verdence Capital Advisors LLC boosted its position in shares of Rockwell Medical by 20.8% during the first quarter.
-Verdence Capital Advisors LLC now owns 535,591 shares of the company’s stock worth $252,000 after buying an additional 92,046 shares during the period.
-Finally, Renaissance Technologies LLC boosted its position in shares of Rockwell Medical by 24.7% during the first quarter.
-Renaissance Technologies LLC now owns 281,234 shares of the company’s stock worth $133,000 after buying an additional 55,700 shares during the period.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
+Renaissance Technologies LLC increased its stake in Rockwell Medical by 24.7% in the first quarter.
+Renaissance Technologies LLC now owns 281,234 shares of the company’s stock worth $133,000 after purchasing an additional 55,700 shares during the period.
+Verdence Capital Advisors LLC increased its stake in shares of Rockwell Medical by 20.8% during the first quarter.
+Verdence Capital Advisors LLC now owns 535,591 shares of the company’s stock valued at $252,000 after buying an additional 92,046 shares during the period.
+Finally, Perkins Capital Management Inc. increased its stake in shares of Rockwell Medical by 39.7% during the first quarter.
+Perkins Capital Management Inc. now owns 4,130,175 shares of the company’s stock valued at $1,947,000 after buying an additional 1,173,150 shares during the period.

 Rockwell Medical Company Profile